Style guides: Quick links

 What is a style guide?

-Using style guides as a design deliverable eradicates these difficult discussions with a client, and can dramatically speed up your workflow.
+Using style guides as a design deliverable eradicates these difficult discussions with a client.
 They make design changes easier to complete without much hassle, and get you in the modular mindset from an early stage in the project workflow.

 This includes the whole typographic hierarchy, covering headings, lists, block quotes and paragraph text.
 It should also cover any variations within these categories, such as captions, drop caps and any other special typographic treatments, and UI contexts like buttons, navigation and form fields.